|Closing Date||1 July|

 An excercise which has been submitted for the degree of Bachelor of Music or a composition which has already been published in written or recorded form, including public broadcast, will not be accepted.

-- You must submit a (physical) score as well as a MIDI recording of the work.
+- You must submit a full (physical) score as well as a MIDI recording of the work.

 Please note: these requirements should be read in conjunction with the Prize Regulations which are included with the application information available for download below.